tbensky/selenium-peoplesoft/README.md

 # Closing

 It works and save me a ton of time, but even more, energy, and the foot-dragging associated with this job, knowing "dealing with PS" was coming.
-Here you can see it entering information for a class called PHYS-111.
+Here you can see it entering information for a class called PHYS-111 (watch the fast 'typing speed' and the spinners in the upper right corner).

 [![Watch it work](https://img.youtube.com/vi/dH0tezaQcVQ/0.jpg)](https://www.youtube.com/watch?v=dH0tezaQcVQ)